 Adoption, Learning Curve and Development Experience

 An important criterion for choosing a new technology is how easy it is to learn.
-Of course, the answer depends on a wide range of factors such as your previous experience and a general familiarity with the related concepts and patterns.
+Of course, the answer depends on a wide range of factors, such as your previous experience and a general familiarity with the related concepts and patterns.
 However, we can still try to assess the number of new things you’ll need to learn to get started with a given framework.
-Now, if we assume that you already know ES6+, build tools and all of that, let’s see what else you’ll need to understand.
+Now, if we assume that you already know ES6+, build tools, and all of that, let’s see what else you’ll need to understand.

 The framework itself is rich in topics to learn, starting from basic ones such as modules, dependency injection, decorators, components, services, pipes, templates, and directives, to more advanced topics such as change detection, zones, AoT compilation, and Rx.js.
 These are all covered in the documentation.
 Rx.js is a heavy topic on its own and is described in much detail on the official website.
-While relatively easy to use on a basic level it gets more complicated when moving on to advanced topics.
+While relatively easy to use on a basic level, it gets more complicated when moving on to advanced topics.

 You might have already noted that each framework has its own set of capabilities, both with their good and bad sides.
 But this analysis has been done outside of any particular context and thus doesn’t provide an answer on which framework should you choose.
-To decide on that, you’ll need to review it from a perspective of your project.
+To decide on that, you’ll need to review it from the perspective of your project.
 This is something you’ll need to do on your own.

 To get started, try answering these questions about your project and when you do, match the answers against what you’ve learned about the two frameworks.
 This list might not be complete, but should be enough to get you started: